ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-le-chuck.md

 ![](/images/le_chuck_sprite_original.png)
 <small>*Original sprite has 13 different colors.*</small>

-I slightly modified it so that instead of using 13 colors, it uses 9.
+I slightly modified it so that it uses 9 colors instead of the original 13.
 I used [GIMP][gimp] to modify it.

 ## 2. Edit it with Pixem